afitterling/rails4base/README.md

 What follows:

-* torquebox features, such as message queues to connect be with client
+* torquebox features, such as realtime messaging between multi node servers and clients

 ## Setup

 Use jruby:
 `rvm use jruby`

-for testing in console:
+For testing purpoises:
-`gem install torquebox`
+`gem install torquebox-server`
 (Do not include in Gemfile.
 Server side use binary package instead: http://torquebox.org/)

 `torquebox run`

+Open a second terminal:
 `torquebox deploy`

 ### production

-* Install binary package, just bundle.
+* Installation of Torquebox binary package recommended, it ships with JRuby.

 * Use Nginx or Apache  as reverse proxy (see Apache's mod cluster: http://www.headlondon.com/our-thoughts/technology/posts/installing-torquebox-application-server-on-debian).